ak4m410x01/ATH3R_L1NUX_B00TC4MP/about/README.md

 - ### Abdelaziz Hasan

-**_Hi, my name is `Abdelaziz Hasan`, and I am a `Cloud Security Engineer` with a diverse skill set that spans across networking, operating systems, and cloud security.
-I am deeply passionate about learning and implementing DevOps tools to optimize cloud-based solutions.I am excited about the prospect of contributing to innovative and secure cloud-based solutions and collaborating with talented individuals in the field._**
+**_Hi, my name is `Abdelaziz Hasan`, and I am a `Cloud Security Engineer` with a diverse skill set that spans networking, operating systems, and cloud security.
+I am passionate about learning and implementing DevOps tools to optimize cloud-based solutions.
+I am excited about the prospect of contributing to innovative and secure cloud-based solutions and collaborating with talented individuals in the field._**

 <br />